-Verdict: Wonder Bread is probably not vegan..
+Verdict: Wonder Bread is not vegan.

 - Classic white Wonder bread contains multiple ingredients that may or may not be vegan.
+Most importantly, it says “contains milk” on the ingredients label.

 - It’s likely dairy-free (but I wouldn’t take a chance if you have an allergy).